Wells Fargo Small-Business Loans Review 2023: Low Rates—And One Big Catch

 Another reason you might want to consider Wells Fargo for your small-business financing needs?
 It can also help with your other small-business needs.

-As you likely already know, Wells Fargo offers business banking—including checking accounts and savings accounts for small businesses.
+As you likely already know, Wells Fargo offers business banking—including business checking accounts and savings accounts for small businesses.

 But that’s just the tip of the iceberg.
 Wells Fargo also can help small-business owners with everything from merchant services (like facilitating credit card transactions) to payroll services.